-Only the elite armies of Varsa were able to resist the advance of the Empire forcing a truce after centuries of bitter warfare.
+Only the elite armies of Varsa were able to resist the advance of the Empire forcing an uneasy truce after centuries of bitter warfare.

 Other nations, like the Argul Magocracy maintained a neutral position, its magical might deterring the Uridium empire from expanding its territory further east leading to a period of relative peace.

-The agricultural expansion was tolerated with a sense of pragmatism by the clergy and druids of Filanti, Arathorn and Medeina, but the excessive lumbering to fuel the war effort greatly disturbed them.
+The agricultural expansion was tolerated with a sense of pragmatism by the clergy and druids of Filanti, Arathorn, and Medeina, but the excessive lumbering to fuel the war effort had always greatly disturbed them.

 An army of rebels from Messaria, influenced by the elves of Amandor and Ilthuan (who numbered a great many worshipers of Filanti, Arathorn and Medeina) overthrew the local governors and garrisons of the Empire declaring their independence when the Empire demanded levies from their population to invade Varsa.

-The Empire swiftly mobilized an army equipped with the latest weapons of war, from the Nation of Del Poda to crush the rebels.
+The Empire swiftly mobilized an army equipped with the latest weapons of war, from the Nation of Darra to crush the rebels.

-After centuries of warfare, Uridium had invented new weapons of war rivaling the magic arts in their destructive capabilities.
+After centuries of warfare, Uridium had invented new weapons of war thought to rival the magic arts in their destructive capabilities.

-Black powder weapons, including cannons able to hurtle death across the field, were to herald a new age of warfare.
+Black powder cannons, able to hurtle death across the field.

-The Empire had previously relied on upon more arcane means to persecute it wars particularly offensively.
+The Empire had previously relied upon a more arcane means to persecute its wars particularly offensively.
 Magic is a reliable tool of warfare, but maintenance of War Wizards commands a high price, particularly in the numbers required for large-scale engagements and campaigns.

-In comparison, the mass-produced new weapons possed a more cost-effective way of pursuing the empire’s wars.
+The empire hoped that these new weapons would pose a more cost-effective way of pursuing its wars.

-Mass formations of lightly armored Arquabusiers with pikemen in the new “pike and shot” formation, with light carbine and pistol cavalry, backed by artillery were sent to oppose the Messarian rebels.
+Formations of lightly armored hand-gunners with pikemen backed by artillery were sent to oppose the Messarian rebels.